zulip/zulip/docs/documentation/api.md

 ### Description

 At the top of any REST endpoint documentation page, you'll want to explain what the endpoint does in clear English.
-Including important notes on how to use it correctly or what it's good or bad for, with links to any alternative endpoints the user might want to consider.
+Include notes on how to use it correctly or what it's good or bad for, with links to any alternative endpoints the user might want to consider.
 These sections should almost always contain a link to the